 They focus on how to apply structured analysis techniques, including the use of ABS Consulting’s Root Cause Map, to two levels of analyses: apparent cause analyses (ACAs) and root cause analyses (RCAs).
-They provide instructions for performing these activities along with flow diagrams, forms, checklists, charts, and sample plans:
+They also provide instructions for performing these activities along with flow diagrams, forms, checklists, charts, and sample plans:

-- Data gathering: How to collect data related to people, processes, procedures, documents (both hard copy and electronic), position, and physical data associated with an incident.
+How to collect data related to people, processes, procedures, documents (both hard copy and electronic), position, and physical data associated with an incident.

-- Reporting and trending: How to archive findings and recommendations to allow review and trending of incident patterns after some period of SOURCE use.
+How to archive findings and recommendations to allow review and trending of incident patterns after some period of SOURCE use.

 In addition to the 300 pages of downloads with forms, checklists, and sample plans, five detailed Appendices add to making this 600-page package the most comprehensive and real-world resource available for root cause analysis:

-Appendix A: Glossary — clarifies terms often used differently by different groups.
+Clarifies terms often used differently by different groups.

 (22 pages) provides in-depth information about the use, development, and construction of cause and effect trees.
-Example cause and effect trees are also included.
+In the handbook you will also have example cause and effect trees to practice with.
 This appendix supplements information provided in Section 4, “Analyzing Data.”

 (28 pages) provides in-depth information about the use, development, and construction of timelines.
 Example timelines are also included.
 This appendix supplements information provided in Section 4, “Analyzing Data.”

-Appendix D: Causal Factor Charting Details (26 pages) provides in-depth information about the use, development, and construction of causal factor charts.
+(26 pages) provides in-depth information about the use, development, and construction of causal factor charts.
 Example causal factor charts are also included.
 This appendix supplements information provided in Section 4, “Analyzing Data.”

-Appendix E: Root Cause Map Guidance (8 pages) describes each segment of the Root Cause Map and presents detailed descriptions of the individual nodes (or items) on the map.
-The Root Cause Map(tm) itself is included as part of the SOURCE Investigator’s Toolkit in Appendix F.
+(8 pages) describes each segment of the Root Cause Map.
+It also presents detailed descriptions of the individual nodes/items on the map.
+The Root Cause Map(tm) itself is also included as part of the SOURCE Investigator’s Toolkit in Appendix F.

-Appendix F: SOURCE Investigator’s Toolkit (51 pages) provides summary guidance and resources (such as checklists and forms) that can be used to document incident investigation activities.
+(51 pages) provides summary guidance and resources.
+For example, it will have checklists and forms that can be used to document incident investigation activities.